-A fuller explanation is given in Explanation of the ORL, but briefly, Bright green shading of a row (eg Syrian Ostrich) indicates either taxon extinction worldwide or former presence of a taxon in the OSME Region.
+A fuller explanation is given in Explanation of the ORL, but briefly, Pale grey-green shading of a row (eg Syrian Ostrich) indicates either taxon extinction worldwide or former presence of a taxon in the OSME Region.
 Light gold shading in column A indicates sequence change from the previous ORL issue.
 For taxa that have unproven and probably unlikely presence, see the Hypothetical List.
-Red font indicates added information since the previous ORL version or the Conservation Threat Status (Critically Endangered = CE, Endangered = E, Vulnerable = V and Data Deficient = DD only).
+Red font indicates added information since the previous ORL version or severe Conservation Threat Status (Critically Endangered = CE, Endangered = E, Vulnerable = V and Data Deficient = DD only).
+On occasion, red font is used for sustained emphasis, in Bold.
 Not all synonyms have been examined.
 Serial numbers (SN) are merely an administrative convenience and may change.
 Please do not cite them in any formal correspondence or papers.
 NB: Compass cardinals (eg N = north, SE = southeast) are used.

-Rows shaded thus and with yellow text denote summaries of problem taxon groups in which some closely-related taxa may be of indeterminate status or are being studied.
+Rows shaded thus and with yellow text denote summaries of problem taxon groups in which some closely-related taxa may be of indeterminate status or are being studied lows shaded thus and with yellow text indicate recent or data-driven major conservation concern

-Rows shaded thus and with yellow text indicate recent or data-driven major conservation concerns lows shaded thus and with white text contain additional explanatory information on problem taxon groups as and when necessar
+Rows shaded thus and with yellow text contain additional explanatory information on problem taxon groups as and when necessary.